 Ways to prevent your employees from phishing attacks.

-The best defence is a good offense.
-Educating your employees on what they can look out for and how to respond is tremendously helpful in thwarting phishing attempts.
+As we all know, the best defence comes from a good offence.
+So, educating your employees becomes an important part as it is extremely helpful in effectively thwarting phishing attempts and employees can be prepared well on how to better shield the organization and respond to phishing threats.
 Let the concerned authority know if you’re unsure about the content of a suspicious email, they should contact your IT department, Help Desk or designated response team before responding.

 1. Annual company-wide cybersecurity training for each employee.